-What started as a gold rush of brands racing to open retail locations to beat out competition, has slowed to a game of strategy—as brands realize that it takes more than speed to stand out and stake a claim in this turbulent but exciting new industry.
+What started as a gold rush of brands racing to open retail locations to beat out the competition, has slowed to a game of strategy—as brands realize that it takes more than speed to stand out and stake a claim in this turbulent but exciting new industry.

 In a 2019 journal entry, we explored three key challenges facing brands entering the Canadian cannabis retail market and how to overcome them.
 Fast forward a year, we have more successful location openings in our portfolio, and a new set of insights.
-In this journal post we share our key findings.
+In this journal post, we share our key findings.

 As the first wave of retail cannabis settles, brands are finding themselves faced with a new challenge: how to stand out in an industry filled with newcomers offering the same or similar products.

 The solution?
 Showcase your brand and provide customers with a memorable retail experience.